Linear density: Units

+Textile applications

 Linear density of fibers and yarns can be measured by many methods.
 The simplest one is to measure a length of material and weigh it.
 However, this requires a large sample and masks the variability of linear density along the thread, and is difficult to apply if the fibers are crimped or otherwise cannot lay flat relaxed.
 If the density of the material is known, the fibers are measured individually and have a simple shape, a more accurate method is direct imaging of the fiber with a scanning electron microscope to measure the diameter and calculation of the linear density.
 Finally, linear density is directly measured with a vibroscope.
 The sample is tensioned between two hard points, mechanical vibration is induced and the fundamental frequency is measured.